postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 <img alt="Response saved as an example" src="https://assets.postman.com/postman-docs/mock-api-saved-example-v9-14.jpg" width="893px">

 > You can [edit an example](/docs/sending-requests/examples/#editing-an-example) to include the specific response body, header, or status code that you want the mocked endpoint to return.
-A request can have multiple examples, in which case the mock server will follow a [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) to decide which example to return.
+A request can have more than one example, in which case the mock server will follow a [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) to decide which example to return.

 ## Step 2: Retrieve the collection ID